ANG3L0/cs193p-pa-3/README.md

 4. switch
 5. Dictionary
 6. Tuples
-7. Autolayout
+7. Autolayout -- this can go fuck itself.
 8. Recursion (not really an iOS thing, but something you should know!)

 ## Extra Credit
-1. Make your description have as few parentheses as possible for binary operations.
+1. [x] Make your description have as few parentheses as possible for binary operations.
-2. Add Undo to your Calculator.
+2. [x] Add Undo to your Calculator.
 In Assignment 1’s Extra Credit, you might have added “backspace”.
 Here we’re talking about combining both backspace and actual undo into a single button.
 If the user is in the middle of entering a number, this Undo button should be backspace.
 When the user is not in the middle of entering a number, it should undo the last thing that was done in the CalculatorBrain.
-3. Add a new method, evaluateAndReportErrors().
+3. [ ] Add a new method, evaluateAndReportErrors().
 It should work like evaluate() except that if there is a problem of any kind evaluating the stack (not just unset variables or missing operands, but also divide by zero, square root of a negative number, etc.), instead of returning nil, it will return a String with what the problem is (if there are multiple problems, you can simply return any one of them you wish).
 Report any such errors in the display of your calculator (instead of just making it blank or showing some weird value).
 You must still implement evaluate() as specified in the Required Tasks above, but, if you want, you can have evaluate() return nil if there are any errors (not just in the “unset variable” or “not enough operands” case).
 The push and perform methods should still return Double? (which is kind of a wasted evaluation, but we want to be able to evaluate your Extra Credit separate from the Required Tasks).

 ##Demos and so forth
 TBD

 ##What could be better?
-TBD
+My ability to not crawl up in a corner and cry when using auto-layout.